Nutrigenetics, Nutrigenomics and Precision Nutrition Short Course

 - Bring together students, postdocs, faculty (basic scientists and translational researchers), industry researchers and clinicians in an inclusive virtual environment to foster interactions and networking

 - Unique – Participants can send their saliva samples in advance to be genotyped for more than 300,000 SNPs.
-You must register on or before March 13, 2022 and be a US resident to use this program feature.

 - Keynote address, 16 lectures, and 2 hands-on workshops